 The holidays are all about homemade.

-Store bought pies/cakes/cookies are perfect for when you forgot you were supposed to bring treats to your kid's class... or you're stoned and can't resist those soft sugar cookies with the puffy pink frosting and sprinkles.
+Store bought pies/cakes/cookies are perfect for when you forgot you were supposed to bring treats to your kid's class.
+Store bought has no place at a holiday gathering... or so I thought.

-Which is why I was kind of freaking out last Wednesday night when I realized I'd committed to bringing a pumpkin pie to Thanksgiving and I had jack squat prepared.
+Which is why I was kind of freaking out the night before Thanksgiving when I realized I'd committed to bringing a pumpkin pie and I had jack squat prepared.

 However, there were a few plot twists post-dough assemblage (aka I didn't read the recipe all the way through before I started).
 Apparently, you have to chill the prepped dough in the fridge for an hour.
 Whoopsies!
 Wish I would've known that earlier in the day.